yt-project/yt/doc/source/developing/developing.rst

    + Hard-coding parameter names that are the same as those in Enzo.
 The following translation table should be of some help.
-Note that the parameters are now properties on a StaticOutput subclass: you access them like ``pf.refine_by`` .
+Note that the parameters are now properties on a Dataset subclass: you access them like ``pf.refine_by`` .

      - ``RefineBy `` => `` refine_by``